 4) inflatable thoracic support.

-5) 5 options on size of seat all with integral seat slide.
+5) Options on size of seat, with integral seat slide.

 6) 10mm, memory foam seat & back topper